 Master of Arts Programme in European Studies

-The program specifically targets those who are interested in understanding Europe from a broader, humanist, point of view and who want to apply this perspective in careers related to European cultural and identity politics and Europe-wide communication.
-Our focus lies on culture, identity and communication, addressed with both theoretical sophistication and career pragmatism.
+The programme's primary goal is to provide a focus on the humanities in the field of European studies, which is a perspective unique to Lund University.
+The programme specifically targets those who are interested in understanding Europe from a broader, cultural point of view, and who want to apply this perspective in careers related to European cultural politics, identity formation, and Europe-wide communication.

-The program provides students with theories, methods, and skills for the conceptualization and analysis of issues of particular interest in the context of contemporary European developments, such as the social and cultural construction of identities on multiple levels (local, regional, national, European), the growth of a transnational public sphere of communication, the cultural conflicts brought on by growing mobility through migration, travel, and business, and the normative interplay between values that include religious tolerance and freedom of speech.
+The programme has a strong scientific and theoretical orientation, providing students with theories, methods, and skills for the conceptualization and analysis of issues of particular interest in the context of contemporary European developments, such as the social and cultural construction of identities on multiple levels (local, regional, national, European), the growth of a transnational public sphere of communication, the cultural conflicts brought on by growing mobility through migration, travel, and business, and the normative interplay between values that include religious tolerance and freedom of speech.

 As a student on this programme, you will learn to:

 - understand notions of European culture and history as well as collective identity dynamics,

 - master the important features of European Union institutions and governance,

 - focus on the European Union’s culture and communication policies and their related areas,

 The cultural history of Europe